nahowe/DietitianSite/LindseyEdits.md

 Cookbooks
 - links to cookbooks you like (maybe we set up referal codes?)
 - we can house YOUR cookbook here :)

+URL Ideas
+- lindseyhowe.com
+- lmhrd.com
+-